API Versioning

 When you are in the API Designer for a versioned API, you can switch between versions using the drop-down next to the API name.

-This takes you to the version management screen for the API where you can:
+This takes you to the version management screen for the API.

 If you select Edit Settings you will open a pop-up that allows you to: